 Hewlett-Packard's decision to halt support for its Tru64 Unix OS on Alpha servers five years ago alarmed one of its most loyal customers so much that the company decided in quick order to switch, not to another Unix server but to Red Hat Enterprise Linux.
+And it's not looking back.

 For more than a decade, Lichtenstein-based Hilti Corp., a $4.4 billion global construction tooling and services company, depended on Unix servers for the SAP business applications running the heart of its operations, which sell directly to construction sites worldwide.
 The customer records of the 68-year-old, 20,000-employee, company are so voluminous that its SAP customer relationship management (CRM) and enterprise resource planning (ERP) applications rank in SAP's top 10 largest worldwide, according to Michael Hagmann, Hilti's head of enterprise server technology.
 In addition to SAP's CRM and ERP applications, Hilti also runs SAP's Business Suite and its NetWeaver platform.